Summer Study Abroad - Graphic Communication DesignApply now

-Summer Study Abroad - Graphic Design (PDF 259KB) course handbook.
+Summer Study Abroad - Graphic Communication Design (PDF 259KB) course handbook.

 Students booking onto this course are expected to be independent and highly motivated and should have prior experience in graphic design, preferably having completed one year at university level (undergraduate-level study in graphic design).